Lrodriguez310/LuisBookStore/README.txt

 I then went into the project LuisBookStore add project reference - .dataaccess and .models checked off.

 WOW!  all errors are now gone :)

+2 11 1129

+renamed models folder to viewmodels changed the errorviewmodels.cs namespace to .models.viewmodels